komodorio/docs/docs/Learn/Actions/PodShell.md

       - create
 ```

+## User permissions
+Pod Shell is available for admin users or users with the `pod:exec` Komodor RBAC permission, read more about Komodor RBAC [here](https://docs.komodor.com/Learn/RBAC.html)

 ## Opting-in

 For convienece, the following flag has been added to configure the agent to support pod shell access: